 For 3-year-old trees and older, continue fertilizing in March and July.
 Adjust amounts based off of the crop load and desired growth rate.

 Good fruit size can be achieved by fruit thinning, which consists of removing small fruitlets from the tree.
 A similar technique is used in peaches and other fruit trees.
 Fruit thinning is normally done between 30 to 45 days after bloom.
 Desirable size and quality is obtained by leaving fruit every 2 to 4 in.

 Diseases and Insects

 Plum trees are susceptible to several diseases, like bacterial canker, plum leaf scorch, bacterial leaf spot, brown rot and rust.
 Pests like red spider mites, aphids, plum curculio, and Japanese beetle can also be a problem.
-For recommendations about management and control of diseases and pests, please refer to UGA Extension Special Bulletin 48, the home edition of the Georgia Pest Management Handbook.
+For recommendations about management and control of diseases and pests, please refer to UGA Extension Special Bulletin 48, the home and garden edition of the Georgia Pest Management Handbook.

 Bacterial spot in peach leaves.
 Similar symptoms in plum leaves.
 Photo: U. Mazzucchi, Università

 Bacterial leaf spot – Infected leaves appear to be yellow-reddish, thickened, curly, and they drop prematurely.
 Defoliation will affect fruit size, fruit cracking, tree vigor and winter cold hardiness.
 Infected plum fruit will develop indentations and small spots.

 Control: The best prevention to bacterial leaf spot is to plant varieties that are resistant to the disease.
 Copper-based fungicides can be used for control of this pathogen.